AdobeDocs/campaign.en/help/v8/start/folder-permissions.md

 * To **forbid a group or an operator**, click **[!UICONTROL Delete]** and select the group or operator to remove authorization for this folder.
 * To **select the rights assigned to a group or an operator**, select the group or operator, select the access rights you want to grant, and unselect the others.

+>[!NOTE]
+>
+>You should not be able to create an object for which you do not have at least one folder with writing rights.
+>
+>You do not need to be an admin to create fragments, but you must have writing rights on at least one "Content visual fragment" folder.
+Otherwise, you won't be able to create a visual fragment.

 ## Propagate permissions {#propagate-permissions}

 To propagate authorizations and access rights, select the **[!UICONTROL Propagate]** option in the folder properties.